Authorization as a service for your ASP.NET apps

 Deployment options

-The Authorizer is an authorization engine built on top of the open source Open Policy Agent (OPA) decision engine.
+The open-source authorizer is an authorization project that uses the Open Policy Agent (OPA) decision engine.
 Creating a tenant in Aserto will automatically create a corresponding Authorizer instance with which you can develop and test.
 The ASP.Net SDK uses the gRPC API bindings to make it easy to integrate the Aserto authorizer into ASP.Net apps.

-For production workloads, the Aserto Authorizer(s) can be deployed as a sidecar, or local service right next to your application instance(s) to provide minimal latency and 100% availability tied to your application’s uptime.
+For production workloads, authorizers can be deployed as a sidecars, or microservices right next to your application instances to provide minimal latency and 100% availability tied to your application’s uptime.

 Decision logging